 The standard is a collection of XML schema, core codelists, non-core codelists, documentation and rules.

 Changes to some or all of those parts of the standard will be driven by the suggestions and experiences of the publishers and users of IATI data.
 Depending on what changes are being proposed, the following processes will be followed:

-- Minor (previously decimal) upgrades can be initiated by the Governing Board, following advice from the TAG Chair and the Technical Lead.
+Minor (previously decimal) upgrades can be initiated by the Governing Board, following advice from Board Technical Focal Points and the Technical Lead.

 For information about different versions of the IATI Standard see All versions.

 Codelist changes: There are different types of codelist changes.
-Details of how the IATI codelists are managed are here (add in link).
+Details of how the IATI codelists are managed are here.

 If you have any questions about the standard management processes, please do get in touch by emailing our Helpdesk (firstname.lastname@example.org).